The Dalsgaard Group study mutualistic plant-animal interactions across islands and macroecological scales.

 In a 13-pages article in Science, we published the first model biodiversity using first principle to incorporates the processes of speciation, movement, maintenance and extinction through 800,000 years to elucidate the causality of what generate contemporary distribution and diversity of life at a continental scale: Modeling the ecology and evolution of biodiversity: Biogeographical cradles, museums, and graves

 Research within the section is organized in the Center for Macroecology, Evolution and Climate.
-The section hosts the following centers, the Villum Foundation Mountain Center (leader Carsten Rahbek), Dansk-islandsk havforskningscenter (leader Kathrine Richardson), the Sustainability Science Center (leader Katherine Richardson) and the IPBES i Danmark
+The section hosts the following centers, the Villum Foundation Mountain Center (leader Carsten Rahbek), Dansk-islandsk havforskningscenter (leader Katherine Richardson), the Sustainability Science Center (leader Katherine Richardson) and the IPBES i Danmark

 The Borregaard Group focuses on understanding the dynamics of diversity on oceanic islands.